 The initial mix was on Saturday at 1 p.m.

 Eight hours later, there’s already some separation and action.
 No smell yet.
 I fed it again that evening.

 Blech.
 There’s the example of the dark liquid that you can just pour off your sourdough starter.
-I don’t think it hurts anything to leave it in, but I’ve read that it makes your starter more sour, and Sarah hypothesizes that it’s the “waste” of the bacteria.
+It doesn’t hurt anything to leave it in, but I’ve read that it makes your starter more sour, and Sarah hypothesizes that it’s the “waste” of the bacteria.
 Yuckier!
 These two photos are from Sunday morning.